Divorce Financial Settlements

 Using mediation for a divorce settlement

 Following separation or divorce, it’s often the financial negotiations that are most fiercely contested.
-But if you’re committed to working through your issues constructively and without conflict, using mediation to agree finances can help you to agree on a settlement that you both consider to be fair, balanced and reasonable.
+But if you’re committed to working through your issues constructively and without conflict, using mediation to agree on finances can help you to agree on a settlement that you both consider to be fair, balanced and reasonable.

-The first step in financial mediation is for you both to compile a detailed list of assets, liabilities, income and expenditure.
+The first step in financial mediation is for you both to compile a detailed list of assets, liabilities, income and expenditures.
 This should include your home and its contents, the value of your pensions and any savings or debts.

 It’s important that your financial disclosure is full, honest and frank – so take advice from a specialist solicitor, financial adviser or estate agent if necessary.

 The next step will involve you both, with the support of your mediator, speaking openly and constructively about finding a workable solution.
 You’ll be encouraged to formulate and develop ideas and proposals, looking at whether these are achievable.
 You’ll also need to consider your options based on what is practical and possible for you both.

 It’s worth noting that whichever route you take to resolve financial issues – whether through a solicitor or by going to court – the process can be largely the same.